ShipSoft/FairShip/field/README.md

-Other magnetic field classes can use the above interface provided they inherit from [TVirtualMagField](https://root.cern.ch/doc/master/classTVirtualMagField.html), implement the TVirtualMagField::Field() virtual function, and have unique keyword-formatted lines assigned to them in the configuration file that is then understood by the ShipFieldMaker::makeFields() function, which will then create the fields and assign them to volumes in the geometry.
+Other magnetic field classes can use the above interface provided they inherit from [TVirtualMagField](https://root.cern.ch/doc/master/classTVirtualMagField.html), implement the TVirtualMagField::Field() virtual function, and are recognised by the [ShipFieldMaker](ShipFieldMaker.h) class by appropriate "defineX()" functions that can also be called by the readInputFile() function via unique keyword-formatted lines within the configuration text file.